arpit-jadon/FireNet-LightWeight-Network-for-Fire-Detection/README.md

 # FireNet-LightWeight-Network-for-Fire-Detection
 > A Specialized Lightweight Fire & Smoke Detection Model for Real-Time IoT Applications
->>(Research paper submitted to TENCON-2019, for consideration and possible inclusion in the conference proceedings.)
+>>(Research paper to be submitted to a conference in the near future.)

 In our paper we showed results on two datasets:
 - A self created diverse dataset with images randomly sampled from our self-shot fire and non-fire